 The ownCloud Security Bug Bounty Program rewards community members for finding security bugs in the ownCloud Server.
 When a security bug is identified, it is either submitted directly via HackerOne (https://hackerone.com/owncloud) or, if the submitter chooses not to get a bounty, emailed to the ownCloud security mailing list (email@example.com).
 If the bug is identified as meaningful and qualifies for the program, and the submitter has followed the Disclosure Policy, the bug bounty is paid out on the following schedule by bug severity:

 Giving the adversary complete control over the server.
 (RCE / SQL Injection / …)

-Vulnerabilities that can only be exploited in very rare cases.
+Vulnerabilities that can only be exploited in very rare cases or have marginal impact.
 (High amount of unlikely user interaction / …)